 Carefully remove the stencil by rolling it back towards you and this is what you should see.

 The best part is that if you mess up, just scrape it off, wipe the surface clean and try again.

 For added dimension, I used a toothpick to create features in my embossing.

 Since you will be needing your separate layers to dry before working on another element, I found it best to use a hair dryer to quicken the dry time to about 5 minutes.

 Once all is dry, you can paint it and even glaze it as I did.

-Ready to see it all? woot!
+Ready to see my how to emboss furniture project? woot!